FAQ

 Can I change the hotkey?

 Yes — Settings → Hotkey → Binding.
 Default is right-Option (⌥), chosen because it's globally available, doesn't conflict with any standard macOS shortcut, and is comfortable to hold.
 Other options include left-Option, either Control, either Command, either Shift, or Fn.
 Pick one that doesn't fight a shortcut you already use.
+You can also choose what the double-tap-and-release gesture does — hands-free recording (the default), quick dictation, a plain dictation with review, or nothing — under Settings → Hotkey.

 Can I teach Parleq names and terms it gets wrong?